svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 In our implementation, /image will serve an HTML page containing the image and a form.
 To serve the raw image itself, we'll add a parameter, like /image?raw=true.
 These will be GET HTTP requests.
 The form will submit its data to /image as a POST request.

-## Download Pharo
+## Downloading Pharo

 Go to [http://www.pharo.org](http://www.pharo.org) and download the whole self-contained package for your platform, it is just 12 to 14 MB.
 Select the released version 2.0.
+Although not recommended for beginners, current development version 3.0 will do just fine as well.
 Double-click and you enter the Pharo world.

 ![Pharo in action, running the code in the next section](pharo-in-action.png)

 Pharo is an incredible sophisticated and deep environment and toolset.
 The [Pharo by Example](http://pharobyexample.org) book is probably the best way to get started if all this is totally new to you.
 In what follows we assume you at least read the first chapter, 'A Quick Tour of Pharo'.

-## Running an HTTP Server
+## Running an HTTP server

 Open a Workspace, type and execute